pinobatch/numism/docs/gb_emu_testing.md

 entries over another pair if the program is not careful.
-On the Game Boy, the trigger is an increment or decrement operation on a 16-bit register pair (BC, DE, HL, or SP) while the pair's value is in the range $FF00 to $FFFF during OAM scan (the first 80 dots of lines 0-143 while the LCD is on).
+On the Game Boy, the trigger is an increment or decrement operation on a 16-bit register pair (BC, DE, HL, or SP) while the pair's value is in the range $FE00 to $FEFF during OAM scan (the first 80 dots of lines 0-143 while the LCD is on).
 Affected instructions are `inc`, `dec`, `push`, `pop`, and autoincrementing `ld`.
 It _doesn't_ happen for `ld hl, sp+`, `add sp`, or `add hl`, at any time other than OAM scan,